ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 of documents sharing the same value of the 'other' field.

-To summarize the state of the result documents at this point: all surviving documents have been filtered separated into groups.
+To summarize the state of the result documents at this point: all surviving documents have been filtered and separated into groups.
 The members of each group all share identical values of the context variable.
 Within each group, the documents are further separated into subgroups.
 The documents in each subgroup have identical values of the 'other' context variable.

 NTuple Formation
 ----------------